Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Discussion

-Moreover, we study the system in the vicinity of transition between phases I and II, and find that $\lambda_A$ marks the transition point between these phases.
+Moreover, we study the system in the vicinity of the transition between phases I and II, and find that $\lA$ marks the transition point between these phases.
 We find that this transition is defined by a discontinuity in the asymptotic activity, and is not related to any cluster merging process.
-However, we observe that the activity profiles near the border of the active asymptotic phase, \textit{i.e.} when $\lambda \rightarrow \lambda_A^-$, give rise to clusters of zero-states that follow a power-law distribution (Fig.~\ref{fig:SOC}).
-We believe that this behavior reflects a peculiar form of self-organized criticality, and that it is related to the one observed in early studies of Conway's GOL~\cite{bak1989self,Alstrom1994}.
+However, we observe that the activity profiles near the border of the active asymptotic phase, i.e. when $\lambda \rightarrow \lA^-$, give rise to clusters of zero-states that follow a power-law distribution (\MainFigref{fig:SOC}).
+Our findings suggest that this behavior reflects a peculiar form of self-organized criticality, related to the one observed in early studies of Conway's GOL~\cite{bak1989self,Alstrom1994}.
+Yet, the self-organized criticality observed in $\lambda \rightarrow \lA^-$ is spontaneous, i.e., it does not require external inputs in order to showcase scale-invariant clusters.
+In this respect, it would be interesting to find other models exhibiting the same kind of behavior and identify general underlying mechanisms of such criticality.